plexoio/musa/README.md

 - **Elegant Handling of Tied Votes**: Recognizes tied results and offers solutions for resolution.
 - **Flexible Voting Status**: VoteCards come with distinct statuses like "Draft", "Online", "Cancelled", and "Completed" for better management and clarity.
 - **Admin Dashboard**: A comprehensive dashboard for administrators to manage, update, and oversee voting events.
-- **User Dashboard**: Allows users to create, view, and manage their VoteCards and voting records(considering privacy, security and transparency).
+- **User Dashboard**: Allows users to create, view, and manage their VoteCards and voting records(considering privacy, security, and transparency).

 **FAQ Integration**:
 For user convenience, the platform also offers an integrated FAQ section, addressing common queries and providing clear answers.